Gemba/skyscraper/docs/CLIHELP.md

 Sets the platform you wish to scrape.
 Supported platforms can be seen using the `--help` option described above.

-Running the following commands will scrape from all cached resources and generate a game list and composite artwork using the recipe in `/home/<USER>/.skyscraper/artwork.xml` (check the artwork documentation for more info on this [here](ARTWORK.md).
+Running the following commands will scrape from all cached resources and generate a game list and composite artwork using the recipe in `/home/<USER>/.skyscraper/artwork.xml` (check the [artwork documentation](ARTWORK.md) for more info on this.

 Before running these commands you need to first gather some data into the cache.
 Please read the description of `-s <MODULE>` below.